 "Night" is based on the author's own experience, Elie Wiesel, and describes how he and his father were imprisoned in a concentration camp during World War II.
 In the concentration camp, facing a cruel and tragic situation, all values have been wiped out.

 There is no father, no brothers, and no friends.
-Everyone lives and died for themselves.
+Everyone lives and dies for themselves.
 In 1945, the concentration camp was liberated, and Wiesel finally left this hell on earth, but he had lost his trust in God and mankind.

 The profound description of this experience made this book, like "Anne's Diary", a classic of the Holocaust.